Keiichi Okabe: Namco and early freelance work (1994–2004)

-He left Namco in 2001 to become a freelancer, as he wanted more freedom to work on non-game projects.
-This led to him composing and arranging a number of songs for various artists, such as Ryuichi Kawamura.
-Three years later, he founded music production studio Monaca.
+Monaca (2004–present)

+After struggling as a freelancer, Okabe founded music production studio Monaca in 2004.
 Although it originally consisted of just Okabe, he would later be joined by ex-Namco composers such as Satoru Kōsaki, who also wanted to work on non-game projects.
-To this day, the studio frequently compose for both video games and anime, as well as other types of media such as live action films.
+To this day, the studio frequently composes for both video games and anime, as well as other types of media such as live action films.

-In 2010, he served as the lead composer for Nier, being assisted by fellow Monaca composers Kakeru Ishihama and Keigo Hoashi, along with Cavia composer Takafumi Nishimura.
+In 2010, he served as the lead composer for Nier, being assisted by fellow Monaca composers Kakeru Ishihama and Keigo Hoashi, along with Cavia composer and sound director Takafumi Nishimura.
 To fit with the game's story, he composed a soundtrack that he describes as "mysterious, delicate, and ephemeral".
 The team were given creative freedom, while working under Yoko Taro's direction, who attended the same university as Okabe and was a 3D graphics designer at Namco.
-The composers worked with English-Japanese singer Emi Evans, who wrote and sung the lyrics present in the game's songs.
+The composers worked with English-Japanese singer Emi Evans, who wrote and sang the lyrics present in the game's songs.
+As Taro wanted the game's musical direction to be well represented in the game, the team participated in the project as early as the planning stages, leading to Okabe composing three songs.
+Various musical directions were also explored later in the game's development.

 Okabe, Ishihama and Hoashi would go on to compose for its 2017 sequel Nier: Automata, while being joined by Kuniyuki Takahashi.
 Its music was acclaimed; it won the award for "Best Score/Music" at The Game Awards 2017, and was a runner-up for "Best Original Music" at IGN's Best of 2017 Awards.

 In 2019, he composed for battle royale game Cyber Hunter with fellow Monaca composer Ryuichi Takada, both working with violinist Yu Manabe.